Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 I bumped the array size to 100,000,000, and it started returning 0 for many elements.
 I brought it back to lower numbers.
 It went fine for 10, 100 and 1000 elements, but started returning 0 when I went for 10000.

 This was unusual for me.
 I put on my debugging hat.
 The first mistake was in calculating memory.
-I was making a float array, but I was initializing to `n`(the element count) instead of $n \times sizeof(\text{float})$..
+I was making a float array, but I was initializing to $n$ (the element count) instead of $n \times sizeof(\text{float})$..

 __Typical type/memory error...__

 ## The Memory Management
-I again ran the program hoping to get a correct response this time.
-It did not go well this time too.
+I ran the program again, hoping to get a correct response this time.
+It did not go well this time either.

-Then, there it was, I was allocating only one block with 1024, instead of allocating memory according to the size of my matrix.
-Changed it as follows
+Then, there it was: I was launching only one block with 1024 threads, instead of launching sufficient number of threads according to the size of my matrix.
+With this clue, I changed the initialization as follows -

 ```c
 int threadsPerBlock = 1024;